STANDARDS APPLICABLE TO GENERATORS OF HAZARDOUS WASTE

 Stats.
 Implemented: ORS 466.165

-In addition to the provisions of 40 CFR 262.70, a farmer disposing of waste pesticides from his/her own use which are hazardous wastes shall comply with the requirements of division 109 of these rules.
+In addition to the provisions of 40 C.F.R. § 262.70, a farmer disposing of waste pesticides from the farmer’s own use which are hazardous wastes must comply with the requirements of division 109 of these rules.